Advantaged/GPU-Acceleration-Standard/README.md

 ---

+## 4. Hardware Integrity (ISO 9001 Compliance)
+Hardware acceleration increases the power draw of the GPU.
+To ensure system stability, follow these physical infrastructure rules:

+* **The Dual-Cable Rule (High-End GPUs):** For cards like the AMD Vega 64, do **not** use a single "pig-tail" (bridged) cable for two power connectors.
+Use two independent cables directly from the PSU to prevent voltage sags.
+* **Cold Boot Requirement:** After making significant changes to the Hardware Acceleration stack, a **Cold Boot** (full shutdown and restart) is required to ensure the Kernel Mode Setting (KMS) and BIOS/UEFI handshakes are clean.
+* **Bootloader Sync:** Always verify your bootloader (Limine/Grub) is updated if the kernel was touched during the driver installation.

+---

-## 4. Application Layer: Browser & OBS Configuration
+## 5. Application Layer: Browser & OBS Configuration
 The OS-level driver must be explicitly enabled in your applications.

 ### Firefox / Cachy-Browser
-Navigate to `about:config` and verify the following Boolean flags:
+Navigate to `about:config` and verify the following Boolean flags (ISO 9001 dictates checking all three):
 * `media.ffmpeg.vaapi.enabled` → **true**
 * `media.rdd-ffmpeg.enabled` → **true**
 * `media.navigator.mediadatadecoder_vpx_enabled` → **true**

 ### OBS Studio (CachyOS Optimized)
-For the best experience without manual module hunting, use the optimized CachyOS build:
+For the best experience without manual module hunting, use the optimized CachyOS build provided by Peter Jung:
 ```bash
 sudo pacman -S obs-studio-browser
 ```